idosal/mcp-ui/docs/src/guide/client/using-a-proxy.md

 There are two proxy flows:

 - External URLs: the external URL is encoded and appended as `?url=<encoded_original_url>` to the proxy URL.
 For example: `https://my-proxy.com/?url=<encoded_original_url>`.
-- Raw HTML: the proxy is loaded with `?contentType=rawhtml`, and the actual HTML (and inner iframe sandbox) are delivered via `postMessage` after the proxy iframe signals it's ready.
+- Raw HTML: the proxy is loaded with `?contentType=rawhtml`, and the HTML and inner iframe sandbox are delivered via `postMessage` after the proxy iframe signals it's ready.

 ::: tip Important
 The term "proxy" in this context does not refer to a real proxy server.
-It is a static, client-side script that nests the external URL content within an iframe.
+It is a static, client-side script that nests the UI resource's iframe within a "proxy" iframe.
 This process occurs locally in the user's browser.
 User data never reaches a remote server.
 :::

 ## Using the Hosted Proxy